particle-iot/docs/src/content/getting-started/cloud/introduction.md

 ### Gen 3 and Gen 2 cellular

-Gen 3 devices (Argon, Boron, B Series, Tracker SoM, P2, and Photon 2) and Gen 2 cellular devices (Electron, E Series) all use UDP port 5684, outbound.
+Gen 3 devices (Argon, Boron, B-Series, Tracker SoM, P2, and Photon 2) and Gen 2 cellular devices (Electron, E-Series) all use UDP port 5684, outbound.

 While you rarely need to worry about this for cellular devices, for the Argon, P2, and Photon 2 (Wi-Fi), if you are connecting from a network with a restrictive network firewall, the devices will connect to one of these IP addresses, port 5684, outbound.
 Like most UDP-based protocols (like DNS), your firewall generally creates a temporary port to allow packets back to the device without creating a permanent firewall port forwarding rule.
 The amount of time this port will remain active ranges from seconds to hours, and you may need to use [`Particle.keepAlive()`](/reference/device-os/api/cloud-functions/particle-keepalive/) to keep the cloud connection active.
 The default keep-alive for Gen 3 Wi-Fi devices is 25 seconds.